vdurante/asp.net_n-layered_web_applications/part1/object-oriented_programming/oop_in_csharp/expressions.md

 ### Async Lambdas

-Lambda expressions and statements that incorporate asynchronous processing
+Lambda expressions and statements that incorporate asynchronous processing.